glennhenry/cs-notes/docs/software-engineering/02-software-principles/software-principles.md

 If `Person` were to change, then it is okay for `Employee` to change as well, since it is also a person.
 :::

-Here's how `Manufacturer` and `Car` class would look like with composition :
+Here's how `Manufacturer` and `Car` class would look like with composition:

 ```kotlin
 class Manufacturer(open val name: String)